 Q: I first found you on Hometalk.com.
-How has Hometalk.com helped you to make your business grow, and how is your presence on the site helping Hometalk members?
+How has Hometalk helped you grow your business, and how is your presence on the site helping Hometalk members?

 Hometalk has been a great social media community from the start for us since its focus is more about house and home.
-We like the friendly community that is serious about making the inside and outside of their home living better.
-We found it to be a great avenue to spread the word to homeowners as the majority of our mail marketing and presentations are more geared toward agents who really are the bread and butter of our business.
-But as a business you have to tap into all the sources of potential clients and Hometalk does just that and we have been amazed at the support and enthusiasm we have received from Hometalk followers and pros.
+We like the friendly members who are serious about making the inside and outside of their home better.
+We found it to be a great avenue to spread the word to homeowners and we have been amazed at the support and enthusiasm we have received from Hometalk followers and pros.

-Our service is helping not only agents but also sellers market their homes for sale in a more economical way that will always still be classified as home staging but with a new tech savvy twist.
-We have also noticed an increase in our Web traffic over the past year since joining Hometalk, even getting phone calls from agents and sellers who were curious about our service.
-Also, it was Hometalkers that kick started our "Likes" and fan base on Facebook as they enjoy our photos of rooms in homes that give them great staging ideas and design ideas for their home even on a budget.
+Our service is helping not only agents but also sellers market their homes for sale in a more economical way with a new tech savvy twist.
+We have also noticed an increase in our Web traffic since joining Hometalk.
+Also, it was Hometalkers that kick started our "Likes" and fan base on Facebook, as they enjoy our photos of rooms in homes that give them great staging ideas and design ideas for their home even on a budget.

-As professional home stagers we have also been able to provide Hometalk followers with our home staging tips, secrets and even some occasional interior design ideas because in real estate it is all about how you market your home, whether its to sell it to potential buyers or live in it in a more organized fashion to show off to your friends.
+As professional home stagers, we have also been able to provide Hometalkers with our home staging tips, secrets and even some occasional interior design ideas.
 Overall, we are thrilled to be a part of the growth of the Hometalk community and will continue to bring its followers the latest trends in staging and design tips and ideas for the home via our Hometalk profile.

 Q: Can you name some success stories?

-Yes, in fact that is exactly what we call them, Success Stories.
-Many of our clients have written us to let us know that their listings have sold and that our Virtual Staging made a big difference in both buyer traffic and days-on-market.
+Yes, many of our clients have written us to let us know that their listings have sold and that our Virtual Staging made a big difference in both buyer traffic and days-on-market.
 Some of these Success Stories can be found on our website.

-Annmarie D., an agent with Prudential Connecticut says, "I had the property listed for just one short week and it produced 4 offers for full price!"
+Annmarie D., an agent with Prudential Connecticut: "I had the property listed for just one short week and it produced 4 offers for full price!"

-Catie M., a Top Agent with Long & Foster says, “We work with investors who renovate homes and having the vacant photos of the property virtually staged really helps sell the home fast and adds to our investors' return on investment…a double positive for everybody!”
+Catie M., a Top Agent with Long & Foster: “We work with investors who renovate homes and having the vacant photos of the property virtually staged really helps sell the home fast and adds to our investors' return on investment…a double positive for everybody!”